kiran-a-singh/World-Cup-2018-Player-Visuals/README.md

 ![average age](https://user-images.githubusercontent.com/31706194/43032120-27145f58-8c64-11e8-88ad-e674aa98aa2c.png)

 The green line corresponds to the average age of all players in the world cup.
-All teams' have an average age range between 25 and 29.
+All teams have an average age range between 25 and 29.
 Interestingly, all of the final 4 teams (England, Belgium, Croatia, and France) are young (below the average age).
 France, the winner, was the youngest team in the World Cup.

 ![loyalty heatmap](https://user-images.githubusercontent.com/31706194/43031750-ca10b9b6-8c5c-11e8-8844-9a3e065aa0da.png)